dbt-labs/docs.getdbt.com/website/docs/reference/database-permissions/about-database-permissions.md

 ## Examples

-For more info on examples and how to setup database permissions, refer to the following database permission pages:
+Refer to the following database permission pages for more info on examples and how to setup database permissions:

 - [Databricks](/reference/database-permissions/databricks-permissions)
 - [Postgres](/reference/database-permissions/postgres-permissions)